FCrSTATS/StatsBomb_WomensData/C1_UnderlyingMechanics.md

 The Concept
 -----

-You are watching a football match, possession is being circulated around the middle in unspectacular fashion.
+You are watching a football match, possession is being circulated in unspectacular fashion.
 Then all of a sudden, your attacking midfielder (known for his vision) gets a moment of time and hits a great pass.
 You know it's a great pass, it's something different, yeah it's not normal, it's..... unique.

 ![](https://github.com/FCrSTATS/StatsBomb_WomensData/blob/master/images/passmodel1/pass.png)